Request a VPS

 Initial Configuration of your VPS

 A few days after submitting the request, you will receive an email from ICT with login details.
-You can connect to your VPS via ssh.
-If you are in the windows environment, it is recommended to install Cygwin and its packages to be able to use the ssh command in a non-unix environment.
-The unix based systems (e.g., mac) contain ssh by default.
-In order to login to your VPS, you need to first ssh to the bastion server with ssh <username>@linux-bastion-ex.tudelft.nl and then from there login to your server ssh <servername>.
+You can connect to your VPS via SSH (secure shell) using a command line interface (CLI).
+If you are in a Windows environment, it is recommended to install WSL or PuTTY to be able to use the ssh command in a CLI.
+The Unix based systems (e.g., Mac, Ubuntu) contain SSH by default in their “Terminal” application.
+In order to login to your VPS, you need to first SSH to the bastion server with ssh <username>@linux-bastion-ex.tudelft.nl and then from there login to your server ssh <servername>.
 The first thing we recommend to do after logging into the server is to update the pre-installed packages:

 sudo apt-get update && sudo apt-get upgrade